Low intergenerational mobility in the United States shows impact of race and public policy

 Posted in Uncategorized

-Weekend reading: “Inequality and mobility” edition
+Weekend reading: “Memorial Day” edition

 This is a weekly post we publish on Fridays with links to articles that touch on economic inequality and growth.
 The first section is a round-up of what Equitable Growth published this week and the second is the work we’re highlighting from elsewhere.
 We won’t be the first to share these articles, but we hope by taking a look back at the whole week, we can put them in context.